moabdelwahab6611/EEPROM_Project/README.md

 # EEPROM_Project

 ### Description :
-Project in c programming language to test writing and reading from internal MCU EEPROM by turning  on, and off  2 yellow led and user can adjust how many led can turn on, turn off, and user he or she can remove led part from application.c the c source file.
+Project in c programming language to test writing and reading from internal MCU EEPROM by turning  on, and off  2 yellow led and user can adjust how many led can turn on, turn off, and user he or she can remove led part from application.c the main c source file.

 ### Requirements :
 To build, compile and run this project successfully you need to use MPLAB X IDE with XC8 compiler, PIC18F4620 8-Bit Micro-conroller, pickit3m and 2 leds.